replicatedhq/replicated-field-labs/instruqt/airgap-embedded/08-deploying-a-new-version/assignment.md

 ======================

 Go to the the "Code Editor" tab and edit the file `deployment.yaml` in the directory application `manifests`.
-Where is references the `blue` image for the application, switch it instead to read `green`.
+Where it references the `blue` image for the application, switch it instead to read `green`.

 ![Editing the Deployment](../assets/editing-the-deployment.png)